 When tendonitis affects your foot and ankle, the pain, inflammation, and stiffness can interfere with movement and affect your daily activities.
-Dr. Dustin Hubbard and Dr. Ralph Dixon at Fairbanks Foot and Ankle encourage you to seek early treatment to prevent tendonitis from worsening.
+Dr. Dustin Hubbard at Fairbanks Foot and Ankle encourages you to seek early treatment to prevent tendonitis from worsening.
 With their extensive experience, they quickly target the problem and develop customized treatments to meet each patient’s needs.
 To schedule an appointment, use online booking or call the office in Fairbanks, Alaska.

 Tendonitis Q & A

 What causes tendonitis in your foot and ankle?

 Tendonitis, or tendon inflammation, is a common cause of foot and ankle pain.
 It also leads to limited mobility because tendons connect muscles to bones.
 Possible causes of tendonitis include: